-Our Miami car accident Attorneys focus on helping those who have been catastrophically injured in motor vehicle (cars, motorcycles, scooters, trucks and buses) crashes throughout the State of Florida but not accepting cases when there is little or no injury or when there is only property damage.
+Our Miami car accident attorneys focus on helping those who have been catastrophically injured in motor vehicle crashes (involving cars, motorcycles, scooters, trucks, and buses) throughout the State of Florida; we do not accept cases when there is little or no injury or when there is only property damage.
 We also provide legal representation to pedestrians and cyclists injured by careless drivers.
-We assist our clients in receiving the best possible medical attention, occupational therapy and vocational therapy.
-Our Miami car accident injury law firm helps our clients to make recovery as full as possible and get back to their lives.
+We assist our clients in receiving the best possible medical attention, occupational therapy, and vocational therapy.
+Our Miami car accident injury law firm helps our clients make recovery as fully as possible and get back to their lives.
+Remember, the few minutes after a car crash can literally make the difference between winning or losing your case, even when the accident is not your fault.
 We fight hard to obtain optimal compensation for medical expenses and lost income.

-Staying Safe Behind The Wheel
+Staying Safe Behind the Wheel